 Filmmaking Challenge

-Folkestone Documentary Festival Filmmaking Challenge returns for a 3rd year to inspire, engage and celebrate local filmmakers and this year we’ve extended the challenge to the whole of Kent!
-We encourage all levels of filmmakers to pick up a camera this summer and make a documentary.
+Folkestone Documentary Festival Filmmaking Challenge will return for a 4th year in 2026 to inspire, engage and celebrate Kent-based filmmakers.
+We encourage all levels of filmmakers to pick up a camera and make a documentary.

 Are you up for the challenge?